natefaubion/purescript-variant/README.md

 someFoo = inj (Proxy :: Proxy "foo") 42
 ```

-`SProxy` is just a way to tell the compiler what our tag is at the type level.
+`Proxy` is just a way to tell the compiler what our tag is at the type level.
 I can stamp out a bunch of these with different labels:

 ```purescript